Print this role profile

 A formal qualification is not required, although a degree level qualification in business is highly regarded.

-Industry experience is highly regarded to undertake the role of ICT customer services manager.
-An ICT relationship manager is required to have a high level of communication skills, both written and oral, a high level of negotiation skill, a detailed understanding of technical environments, excellent management skills and the ability to review and change processes to achieve best practice standards.
+Industry experience is highly regarded to undertake the role of ICT customer relationship manager.
+The role requires a high level of communication skills both written and oral, a high level of negotiation skill, a detailed understanding of technical environments, excellent management skills and the ability to review and change processes to achieve best practice standards.

 Learning and development

 Skills in the area of ICT relationship management can be improved through participation in a variety of courses.
 These courses will improve the skills and general knowledge of an ICT relationship manager.
 Many of these courses are run by private companies.